ayushshukla8920/neo-mod/README.md

 # neo-mod
-This is a Modded version of Neo-Checker that reduces Heating/CPU Throttling issue as well as lets use open other apps and use shortcuts.
+This is a Modded version of Neo-Checker that reduces Heating/CPU Throttling issue.

 ## Windows